jgarro-MrG/fsd-midterm/mcq/midterm.md

 ---
 10) Select the correct term to fill in the [blank] of this definition:

-    A [blank] is an encapsulated, re-useable block of code that performs a set of tasks and returns a value.
+    > A [blank] is an encapsulated, reuseable block of code that performs a set of tasks and returns a value.

     - loop